 The morning after pill is a way of preventing unwanted pregnancy after unprotected sex.
 It is the most common form of emergency contraception, and is also known as the emergency contraceptive pill.
 There are two types of morning after pill available in the UK:

-Both these pills work by delaying or preventing ovulation (the release of an egg).
+Both the Levonorgestrel and ellaOne morning after pills work by having an effect on ovulation – delaying or preventing the release of an egg.
 The hormones contained in the pills can also affect the lining of the womb, making it harder for an egg to attach.

 When can I use the morning after pill?

 Women who have had unprotected sex but do not wish to become pregnant may consider taking the morning after pill.
 Alternatively, couples who have attempted to protect themselves from pregnancy but experienced a split or faulty condom may also consider this option.

 The name ‘morning after pill’ can lead to some confusion, as neither brand of pill has to literally be taken the morning after unprotected sex to be effective.

 - Levonorgestrel can be taken up to 72 hours (three days) after unprotected sex and still prevent pregnancy.